by Ron Nichols

 There’s a common expression that we use all the time.
 It’s pretty harmless in itself, but as fathers we need to think differently with it.
 It’s the simple concept of spending time.

 We always say, “I spent a lot of time on that project,” or, “I spent 20 minutes standing in line at the store,” or whatever.
-Even here at the National Center, we have often talked about how much time a father spends with his children.
+We even talk about how much time a father spends with his children.
 Committed fathers spend lots of time with their children, right?

 Some obvious parallels with the financial world may be useful to show why this is important.
 In all of these different examples, I think you’ll see how they apply to our time as well.